eclipse-kuksa/kuksa.val.feeders/someip2val/README.md

 # SOME/IP integration in Docker containers

-Example vsomeip dockerisation is described in details [here](docker/README.md)
+Running default vsomeip examples in containers is described in details [here](docker/README.md)

 # SOME/IP to Kuksa.VAL Feeder

 ## Overview

 SOME/IP feeder is [vsomeip app](https://github.com/COVESA/vsomeip/), that subscribes for specific SOME/IP Events, parses its payload and feeds some of the data to KUKSA.VAL Databroker.
+It also provides an example SOME/IP request / response handling.

 - [src/someip_feeder](./src/someip_feeder/) is the main SOME/IP to KUKSA.VAL Databroker adapter.
 - [src/lib/broker_feeder](./src/lib/broker_feeder/) is provinding KUKSA.VAL Databroker integration.
 - [src/lib/someip_client](./src/lib/someip_client/) is provinding generic SOME/IP Client implementation (generic implementation, does not depend on wiper).
-- [src/lib/wiper_poc](./src/lib/wiper_poc/) is provinding wiper specific implementation (someip config, serialization, deserialization of events and data structures)
+- [src/lib/wiper_poc](./src/lib/wiper_poc/) is provinding wiper specific implementation (someip config, serialization, deserialization of events and data structures).

 - [examples/wiper_service/wiper_server.cc](./examples/wiper_service/wiper_server.cc): an example SOME/IP Wiper Service for sending some serialized example Wiper events.
-- [examples/wiper_service/wiper_server.cc](./examples/wiper_service/wiper_server.cc): an example SOME/IP Wiper Client for subscribing and parsing Wiper event payload. (no databroker integration)
+- [examples/wiper_service/wiper_server.cc](./examples/wiper_service/wiper_server.cc): an example SOME/IP Wiper Client for subscribing and parsing Wiper event payload and example Request/Response client for Wiper VSS service.
+- [examples/wiper_service/wiper_sim.cc](./examples/wiper_service/wiper_sim.cc): an example simulation of a Wiper service.
 - [patches](./patches): Contains vsomeip patches (master branch), that have not been pushed to upstream yet.

 ## Setup Development environment